-If groundwater samples are collected by other than the EM-20 Roadmap Project participants, requirements of the EPA Requirements for Quality Assurance Project Plans (EPA QA/R-5) (EPA/240/B-01/003) and HASQARD (DOE/RL-96-68) will be passed on to subcontractors as appropriate.
-A review of the SOW must be performed by the Quality Engineer during the planning stages and preparation.
+Test plans used for field experiments will include requirements for sample collection, sample handling, sample labeling, custody of the samples in the field to delivery to the laboratory or shipper, and water level measurements.
+The test plan procedure will pass on the requirements of the EPA Requirements for Quality Assurance Project Plans (QA/R-5) (EPA/240/B-01/003) and HASQARD (DOE/RL-96-68).
+A review must be performed by the Quality Engineer during the planning stages and preparation of the test plan procedure.